Fate of Franklin

 A Multimedia Museum of the Cultural Histories of Arctic Exploration

 My book Arctic Spectacles: The Frozen North in Visual Culture, 1818-1875, is available from the University of Washington Press.

 My blog VISIONS OF THE NORTH, is the place to go for the latest news and musings on Sir John Franklin and related topics.

 "ARCTIC PASSAGE: PRISONERS OF THE ICE," the Franklin

 documentary in which I appear, is now available on DVD.
-For details on this program, visit NOVA's companion website, or watch NOVA's video podcast.
+For details on this program, visit NOVA's companion website, or watch the full episode on YouTube.